nprapps/nprapps.github.com/_posts/2015-10-14-how-to-apply.markdown

 ## Portfolios

 * All candidates must have an online portfolio.
 * Programming candidates must have code on Github, and may use their Github projects as a portfolio.
+(If sharing via GitHub is not an option for you, please provide us another way to evaluate your technical skills.
+This might entail sharing a side project, writing up how you approached a project, or submitting a code sample in a different form.)

 Portfolio projects and work samples should always include your role in the work if it was done on a team.
 When talking about your work, we want to hear about what was good but also about what you'd change.